hhc2tech/pytools/pyver/README.md

 # pyver
 Version control for dummies

-TODO
+## TODO
 * [ ] Add filtering wildcards to make adding files easier.
 Ex ```pyver -f *.docx``` will keep only files with the extension ```docx```

+## Why pyver?
 The movtiation behind this attempt at creating a version control method is to create a very, very simple way to track the history of files.
 The work-flow of pyver is something I do anyway when working on something simple that uses binary files, especially ones that are linked through the software that is required to read them (eg CAD designs).
 I will create multiple directories, eg v1, v2 and copy the entire contents of my in-progress files in it that I want to preserve the history.

 ## The basic operation of this program goes like this
 1) create some files
 2) run pyver and make a snapshot of your files
 3) make as many revisions as you want
 4) if you want to revert back to an older revision, grab files our of the dated .pyver directories and put them in your current directory

 ### Criteria for design
 * Simplicity is your friend, obscurity is your enemy